-So, my baby shower line of patterns and e-patterns was born.
+So, my baby shower line of e-patterns was born.
 Ever since then I have wanted to create a line of baby shower decoration products.
 Coordinated decorations that would fun and easy to make.
 Cozy and intimate - just like an old fashioned baby shower.

 I can remember baby showers that I went to years ago that were held at a neighbors house or a girlfriends house.
 We would decorate the living room and invite between ten and 20 guests, We'd make all the decorations and all the finger food and would sit around while our "mother-to-be" opened the presents.
 We'd play a few games and some of the experienced mothers would tell stories of their various pregnancies.
 There was always a LOT of teasing going on and you could hear us laughing for hours on end.
 It was always a delightful time.

 I wanted to re-create that atmosphere.
 To design baby shower decorations that would all compliment each other.
 That were fun and easy to make.
 I also wanted to combine my dolls with graphics of my dolls, as well as create baby shower graphics I could use for printables and fabric.
 And, for baby products.